wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GatewayGuardian.md

 ### THE GUARDIAN GATEWAY

+I'm not sure anyone will use this in earnest but you might want to use it to protect the administrator area of your CMS application, for example, so that anyone who wants to access the administrator area of, say, joomla, has to pass the basicauth requirements that you have set up using this mechanism.
+Its possible that that may make your CMS application that little bit more secure.

 The guardian gateway part of the toolkit enables you to configure your deployment so that sensitive directories of your application are protected using the "basic auth" mechanism built into your browser.

 What this means is that to access protected directories a user will need a username and a password before they can even get to the CMS application itself.